Sajanader/reading-notes/read 5.md

 * The rule for the <body> element sets a default color for all the text as well as the default background color for the page.
 Both use color names.
 * The rule for the h1 element sets the color of the heading using a hex code.
 There are two values for the background-color property of the <h1> element.
 The first provides a fallback color using a hex code and the second is an HSLA value for browsers that support this method.
 Each paragraph is then shown in a different color to represent the varying levels of acidity or alkalinity, and these are specified using RGB values.
-* The example also uses a property called margin to decrease the gap between the paragraph boxes, and a property called padding to create a gap between the edge of the boxes and the text within them**
+* The example also uses a property called margin to decrease the gap between the paragraph boxes, and a property called padding to create a gap between the edge of the boxes and the text within them.

  ### examples:
   body {    background-color: silver;}
   h1 {    background-color: #ffffff;    background-color: hsla(0,100%,100%,0.5);    color: #64645A;}